 Track tension was adjusted by first loosening the two outside clamping bolts that secured the split housing, and the split housing was then opened by turning the spreader bolt.
 With the split housing loosened, the clip at the end of the spindle was raised, and the collar was driven off of the serrations on the spindle.
 The idler could then be adjusted by turning the spindle shaft with the appropriate wrench.
 (Picture from TM 9-750 Medium Tanks M3, M3A1, and M3A2.)

-The left side of the short 75mm gun M2 is shown here.
-The complete gun weighed 783lb (355kg), and the rifling was a uniform right hand twist with one turn in 25.59 calibers.
-(Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)
+The 75mm gun M2 is above, with the 75mm gun M3 below.
+The major difference between the models was the gun tube length, which was 27.3" (69.3cm) longer in the M3.
+The complete M2 weighed 783lb (355kg), and the rifling was a uniform right hand twist with one turn in 25.59 calibers.
+The M3 was 893lb (405kg) with the same rifling.
+(Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3) and TM 9-1307 Ordnance Maintenance--75-mm Tank Guns M2 and M3 and Mounts M1, M34, and M34A1.)

 The automatically-operated vertical sliding breechblock is seen in the full open position on the left and closed on the right.
 (Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)